vrosinac/decimals-quiz/README.md

-very basic, but written on the fly to help my daugter get over her preparation for a maths test.
+Very simple javascript code, written on the fly to help my daughter get over her preparation for a maths test.
 You have to do 10 decimals operations correct in a row.
 Yo get a freidnly dzingle when the result is good , and a blaring trumpet when bad!